-- Release (with the power adjuster) some line for ideal setting and reengage the line in the cleat. - On land, select a knot on the front leader line further from your bar, (knot1).
+- Release (with the power adjuster) some line for ideal setting and reengage the line in the cleat. - On land, select a knot on the front leader line further from your bar, (knot1). - Shorten the back lines

 Caution: these tuning techniques have limits - excessively shortening your centre lines will render your kite hard to steer, and over-shortening your outer lines will overpower your kite and ultimately make it fly backwards.